Faculty and Staff Awards

 The Faculty Service Learning Award recognizes a faculty member, either full- or part-time, with three years or more experience with service learning, who has been supportive of service learning at UNO (through faculty-student presentations, teaching circles, mentoring faculty-students, etc.), and who has a thorough understanding and appreciation of community issues (i.e., professionalism and cultural competency).

 Click here for additional information about this award and nomination information.
-Nominations must be submitted by November 22, 2019.
+Nominations are due March 1; supporting materials from the nominee are due April 1.

 Faculty members who have been awarded named chairs or professorships over the last year are recognized at Faculty Honors Convocation.
 Professorship and chair selection are coordinated by the Division of Academic Affairs.

-For 2020-2021, the following campus-wide chairs or professorships are available and nomination materials are due by March 1st:
+The following campus-wide chairs or professorships are available and nomination materials are due by March 1:

-Click here to view campus-wide named professorships and criteria.
+Click here for current recipients and 2022-23 campus-wide named professorships and criteria announcements.

 The Outstanding Graduate Mentor award, presented by the Office of Graduate Studies, was created to recognize individual faculty who place a high value on and excel in mentoring graduate students.
 Nominees must be tenured members of the UNO graduate faculty currently teaching at UNO.